 Results

 In Sections 3.1 and 3.2, we present the results of model calibration for the constrained mixture model parameters and for the morphometry, structure, and hemodynamics of the different coronary trees, respectively.
 In Section 3.3, we illustrate the autoregulation model by calculating responses every 5 mmHg of input coronary pressure for the 20-160 mmHg pressure range.
+All the stages of the model were implemented in MATLAB (Mathwork, Natick, MA).

 Constrained mixture model parameters